CryptozombiesHQ/cryptozombie-lessons/en/1/events.md

 }
 ```

 Your app front-end could then listen for the event.
-A javascript implementation would look something like:
+A JavaScript implementation would look something like:

 ```
 YourContract.IntegersAdded(function(error, result) {